BranDebs/challenge-bot/docs/technical-doc.md

 # Design
 ## Architecture
-This section provides the high level architecture of ChallengeBot.
+This section provides the high level architecture of challenge-bot.
 There are two types of architecture level: Infrastructure, Code Base and Persistence.

 ### Infrastructure
-ChallengeBot will be deployed on AWS.
+challenge-bot will be deployed on AWS.
 It currently however does not include the use of managed solution like RDS or ElasticCache.
 As of now it will be deployed in an EC2 instance as a monolith.

 ![Infrastructure architecture.](images/challenge-bot-cloud-architecture.drawio.svg)

 ### Code Base
-The code base in ChallengeBot will be split into several components: Protocol, Handler, Repository and Domain.
+The code base in challenge-bot will be split into several components: Protocol, Handler, Repository and Domain.
 The code base tries to abide by Domain Driven Development (DDD) when it is appropriate.

 ![Architecture.](images/challenge-bot-architecture.drawio.svg)